Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: Check out our Corsair K63 review

 Unlike competing cases, the QODE Ultimate Keyboard has a very perplexing design, one that’s almost ugly but is more like long lost stepchild from a family of beautiful people.
 The keyboard is simple and almost chic with a shale-blue finish and dull black keys, covered with a black bezel.
 Completely metal and almost exclusively battery, the cover and keyboard part of the case is thin, clean, and only slightly pushy but in a nice, friendly way.
 And when the Air is holstered and you plug away at the keys, it looks very good from the front.

 From the side is a completely different story.
-The leather back sticks out like a firm washcloth.
+The leatherback sticks out like a firm washcloth.
 It protrudes beyond the cover and just looks strange.
-Sticking out like this is almost like skin, and in fact it is quite useful because it gives the Air a little bit of leeway when magnetically connected to the keyboard.
+Sticking out like this is almost like skin, and in fact, it is quite useful because it gives the Air a little bit of leeway when magnetically connected to the keyboard.
 You can tilt the screen back and forth a good 20 degrees, which is completely useless.
-Thankfully, there are three tilt “settings”, which is really just three spots on the cover where the iPad can stick to, and each holds the iPad steady at a different angle.
-And if you seat it as upright as possible, this little leather fold can be inverted to put the iPad at a sharp 85 degree angle.
+Thankfully, there are three tilt “settings”, which are really just three spots on the cover where the iPad can stick, and each holds the iPad steady at a different angle.
+And if you seat it as upright as possible, this little leather fold can be inverted to put the iPad at a sharp 85-degree angle.
 It’s not exactly steady, but it’s much more convenient when flat on your back (or close to it).